argentsea/docfx/tutorials/sharding.md

 For example, keys representing a *Customer* record might have a [DataOrgin](/api/ArgentSea.DataOrigin.html) of “c”, whereas keys representing a *Product* record might have a [DataOrgin](/api/ArgentSea.DataOrigin.html) of “p”.
 Because this simple tag identifies the data source, two different [ShardKeys](/api/ArgentSea.ShardKey-2.html) from the same shard and with the same record number will still not be equal because they represent different source data.

+> [!IMPORTANT]
+> One [DataOrgin](/api/ArgentSea.DataOrigin.html) charactor value is reserved: “0” (Unicode charactor Zero, Unicode numeric value 30).
+>
+> This is used for the [DataOrgin](/api/ArgentSea.DataOrigin.html) of `ShardKey.Empty` and `ShardChild.Empty`.
+Creating a [ShardKey](/api/ArgentSea.ShardKey-2.html) or [ShardChild](/api/ArgentSea.ShardChild-3.html) with a “zero” [DataOrgin](/api/ArgentSea.DataOrigin.html) character but non-default (i.e. not zero or not null) *ShardId* or *RecordId* will throw an [InvalidShardArgumentsException](/api/ArgentSea.InvalidShardArgumentsException.html) error.

 This capability is useful for helping prevent data from being accessed with the wrong type of key — like an inventory key inadvertently passed to fetch an account record.
 Also, this may be helpful for caching data, since you can use the same dictionary to cache objects of different types without key collision.

 #### The ShardId

-ArgentSea uses a generic type for the ShardId because the ideal data type will depend upon your requirements.
+The ShardId is used to identify a particular shard in the ShardSet.
+The core ArgentSea framework uses a generic type for the ShardId because the ideal data type will depend upon your requirements.
 Technically, the ShardId can be any of the types available to a RecordId (see below).
 Practically, however, it makes sense to avoid types without a corresponding SQL type and also avoid unnecessarily large data sizes.
-This leaves *byte*, *short*, *char* as the most storage-efficient choices; *int*, *string* are viable choices if your ShardId has other requirements — like needing to integrate with external systems.
+This leaves *byte* (SQL Server only), *short*, *char* as the most storage-efficient choices; *int*, *string* are viable choices if your ShardId has other requirements — like needing to integrate with external systems.

+In essense, the most efficient ShardId type for SQL Server is byte/Tinyint, and for PostgreSQL is Int16(short)/Smalllint.

-If you really can’t decide and have no particular requirements, a simple starting place is to use *byte* if you have confidence that you will never need more than 256 shards in a [ShardSet](/api/ArgentSea.ShardDataStores-2.ShardDataSet.html), otherwise use *short*.
+If you really can’t decide and have no particular requirements, a simple starting place is to use *byte* if are using SQL Server and you have confidence that you will never need more than 256 shards in a [ShardSet](/api/ArgentSea.ShardDataStores-2.ShardDataSet.html), otherwise start with *short*.

-Because the ShardId value is used for the ShardSet configuration, for queries, and also for saving foreign shard references in your databases, this value cannot be easily changed once your project is established.
+Because the ShardId value is used in configuration, queries, and also for saving foreign shard references in your databases, once your project is established this value cannot be easily changed.
 The same ShardId type is used across all [ShardSets](/api/ArgentSea.ShardDataStores-2.ShardDataSet.html).

 > [!NOTE]
 > The database itself may not know what its own *ShardId* is.
 This sounds absurd until you realize that it is genuinely difficult to keep scores or hundreds of database schemas and procedures in sync while preserving a programmatic ShardId value.
 Your continuous delivery tooling will keep detecting any differences and trying to overwrite them.
 Fortunately, your connection *does* know this and can set the [ShardKey](/api/ArgentSea.ShardKey-2.html) and [ShardChild](/api/ArgentSea.ShardChild-3.html) values correctly.